Are you worried to protect your data from unwanted and unauthorized access?

 Low sensitivity data is the public data or unrestricted information that your organization wants to make generally known to others.
 This includes your press releases, general sales and marketing material, and advertising.

-You should align a strategic well-defined classification process according to your own business needs.
-As you develop your data protection strategy, you can tailor with the classification process to meet your enterprise’s unique needs.
+As you develop your data protection and monetization strategy, you can tailor with the following classification process to meet your enterprise’s unique needs.

 Step 2.
 Discover your sensitive data.

-Once you establish the policy, you can move forward with the classification process to discover your sensitive data.
-Discovering your Data means to find out which data from your vast database needs more care and which needs ease in handling.
+Move forward with the classification process to discover your sensitive data.
+Discovering your data means to find out which data from your vast database needs more care and which needs ease in handling.

 Step 3.
 Apply classification labels to your data.

-Optionally, it is up to you if you wish to give labels or names to each sensitive data of yours.
-You can do labelling manually or in an automated manner.
+It is up to you if you wish to give labels or names to each sensitive data of yours.
+This brings in clarity and smoothens the path of information classification.

 Step 4.
 Use your results to improve data security and compliance.

-Once you know what the sensitive data in your database is and where it is located, you can go ahead to review your security policies.
-Check the procedures to judge whether these policies and the data classifying strategy protects all your data.
-As a result, you can prioritize your efforts, control the costs involved and improve your data management processes.
+Once you know the sensitive data in your database, you can prioritize your efforts, control the costs involved and improve your data governance processes.

 Step 5.
 Repeat.

 Yes.
 Repeat because your Data is dynamic, so classification of Data is an ongoing process in the organization.
 Do ensure efficiency to achieve effectiveness.